husky-misc/code-challenge/README.md

 It should be a piece of code that you studied a little to figure out and are proud of enough to explain to other people.

 ### Resources
-Russian Dool Cache strategy overview on Basecamp: https://youtu.be/ktZLpjCanvg?t=69 https://signalvnoise.com/posts/3690-the-performance-impact-of-russian-doll-caching
+Russian Doll Cache strategy overview on Basecamp: https://youtu.be/ktZLpjCanvg?t=69 https://signalvnoise.com/posts/3690-the-performance-impact-of-russian-doll-caching